varkenvarken/docker-windows-wsl-hyperv/README.md

 ###  Configure Windows to run docker for Windows

 We need to download and install docker for windows (which is not the same as Docker Desktop for Windows!) first, and the run it as a service.
-That's just a few commands and we test whether docker can run a a container as the final step.
+That's just a few commands and we test whether docker can run a container as the final step.
 This will run a windows based container, as you will be able to verify by looking at the output.

 In Powershell w. elevated privileges